BA in Social and Behavioral Sciences

 USM Core Requirements and General Electives:

-In addition to completing course requirements for the major, baccalaureate degree students must meet the proficiency and residency requirements of the University of Southern Maine, and complete the Core curriculum and additional courses to accrue a minimum of 120 credit hours of coursework.
+In addition to completing course requirements for the major, baccalaureate degree students must meet the proficiency and residency requirements of the University of Southern Maine, and complete the core curriculum and additional courses to accrue a minimum of 120 credit hours of coursework.
 See the USM core requirements for more information.
-(Note: all USM core requirements may be met with LAC-based courses.)

 Additional courses towards the required minimum of 120 credits may be chosen from any other courses within or outside of the major (general electives) based on student interests, career plans, and prior transfer credits.
 In some cases, this may entail pursuit of a minor or certificate.
 Students should consult with their advisors on these choices.